-A major reason for receiving returns continues to be product damage during transit.
-Clothes can snag on sharp objects, electronic goods can get crushed under weight, cosmetics can break or melt due to rough handling.
-There have even been instances of products being replaced with fluff and brinks during transit, resulting in a confused retailer and a disgruntled customer.
+Damage during transit is a major reason foreCommerce returns.
+Clothes can snag on sharp objects, electronic goods can get crushed under the weight, cosmetics can break or melt due to rough handling.

 You know that shipping is not foolproof and yet, ship you must.
-The most important thing you can do for your business is to insure all shipments.
-This way, you can greatly minimise the financial risk for your business.
+The most important thing you can do for your business, especially for high-value items, is to insure all shipments.
+This way, you can greatly minimize the financial risk for your business.

-When a consumer raises a request to return a faulty product, you need to ensure that the return is completed quickly and a refund is processed immediately.
+When a consumer raises a request to return a faulty product, ensure that you complete the return and process a refund soon.
 Most customers returning faulty goods are more than happy to share images of the damage.
 You can use them to assess the product’s usability even before it arrives back at your warehouse.

-Most faulty goods are not good enough for a resale, but some can be disposed at a heavy discount, after pointing out the extent of damage in the product description.
+Most faulty goods are not good enough for a resale, but you can dispose of some at a heavy discount, after pointing out the extent of damage in the product description.
 For example, a small bump on a Bluetooth speaker may not deter a college kid just setting up a new dorm room, especially if it is much cheaper than it should be.

 By selling at the cost price, you can at least relieve your business of some of the financial burden.

 There are other goods with expiry dates that you cannot possibly sell again but are still safe to use for a short period of time.
 Several agencies accept these product donations and put them to good use within the local community.
 Find such agencies that give the products away.
 Remember to adjust your inventory levels and accounting books accordingly.

 Easy vs Comprehensive Returns Process